Dynamic Programming — 0/1 Knapsack

 Greedy total

 Exhaustive recursion exploring every include/exclude branch.
-Guaranteed optimal but exponential cost.
+Guaranteed optimal — but the search space doubles with each item.

 How it works